mostafaaminnaji/Multi-focus-image-fusion-in-DCT-domain-based-on-correlation-coefficient-MATLAB-Code/README.md

 M. A. Naji and A. Aghagolzadeh, “Multi-focus image fusion in DCT domain based on correlation coefficient,” in 2015 2nd International Conference on Knowledge-Based Engineering and Innovation (KBEI), 2015, pp. 632-639.  https://doi.org/10.1109/KBEI.2015.7436118

-(C)	Mostafa Amin-Naji, Babol Noshirvani University of Technology, Mostafa.Amin.Naji@Gmail.com, PLEASE CITE THE ABOVE PAPERS IF YOU USE THIS CODE

 Abstract: